TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.26.md

 ---

-and he began to speak boldly in the synagogue.
-But when Priscilla and Aquila heard him, they took him unto them, and expounded unto him the way of God more accurately.
+He began to speak boldly in the synagogue.
+But when Priscilla and Aquila heard him, they took him aside, and explained to him the way of God more accurately.